-- 1. Click Tools>Manage Product Integrations.
-The Manage Product Integrations dialog box appears. - 2.
-Choose the TrackRecord folder from the Integrations list. - 3.
-Click New. - 4.
-Type an integration name in the Name field. - 5.
-Choose TrackRecord from the Type list. - 6.
-Type the appropriate product server and path in the Server field. - 7.
-Type the appropriate product database name in the Database field. - 8.
-To access QACP reports, type the QACP user name in the User field. - 9.
-To access QACP reports, type the QACP password in the Password field. - 10.
-Click the Save icon or Save. - 11.
-Click OK.

-- 12. Open the Test Administration Center and double click your user name in the User panel.
-The User Properties dialog box appears. - 13.
-On the Single Sign On tab locate the appropriate integration and enter the TrackRecord password and user name. - 14.
+- 1. Open the Project Information Center. - 2.
+Select Defect Management in the Project panel. - 3.
+Select TrackRecord and click Browse, or, click Tools>Manage Product Integrations.
+The Manage Product Integrations dialog box appears. - 4.
+Choose the TrackRecord folder from the Integrations list. - 5.
+Click New. - 6.
+Type an integration name in the Name field. - 7.
+Choose TrackRecord from the Type list. - 8.
+Type the appropriate product server and path in the Server field. - 9.
+Type the appropriate product database name in the Database field. - 10.
+To access QACP reports, type the QACP user name in the User field. - 11.
+To access QACP reports, type the QACP password in the Password field. - 12.
+Click the Save icon or Save. - 13.
+Click OK. - 14.
+From the User panel, double click your user name in the User panel.
+The User Properties dialog box appears. - 15.
+On the Single Sign On tab locate the appropriate integration and enter the TrackRecord password and user name. - 16.
 Click OK.